Skip to main content

 Your body, in its wisdom, is designed for survival and interprets significant caloric deficits or intense stress as a threat.
 In response, it initiates a series of powerful metabolic adaptations designed to conserve energy.
 This process is a testament to your body’s resilience, a survival mechanism honed over millennia.

 Understanding this adaptive response is the first step toward working with your biology.
-The functions as a sophisticated communication network, using hormones as chemical messengers to regulate everything from your energy levels to your mood and body composition.
+The endocrine system functions as a sophisticated communication network, using hormones as chemical messengers to regulate everything from your energy levels to your mood and body composition.

 Key communicators in this network include insulin, which manages blood sugar and energy storage; cortisol, the primary stress hormone that can influence fat distribution; and thyroid hormones, which set the pace of your overall metabolic rate.
 When these signals are in concert, the body functions with vitality.
 When they are disrupted, whether by aging, lifestyle, or diet, the system begins to send out distress signals that you perceive as symptoms.